Precision modeling of JWST's first cluster lens SMACSJ0723.3-7327

 \subsection{ICL}

 We examine the filtered NIRCam image of SMACS\,J0723 shown in Fig.~\ref{fig:icl} in search of unusual low-surface-brightness features and note diffuse excess emission west of the cluster core but also past the far eastern extension of the ICL halo of the BCG.
-Although the physical nature and origin of such excess ICL is not immediately obvious, we mark these areas as potential locations of minor mass concentrations within the cluster lens that are not associated with either overdensities of cluster members or excess X-ray emission and are thus not readily identifiable by other means.
+Although the physical nature and origin of such excess ICL are not immediately clear, we mark these areas as locations of potential minor mass concentrations within the cluster lens that are not associated with either over-densities of cluster members or excess X-ray emission and are thus not readily identifiable by other means.